gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 extras = prepare_gradient(f, backend, x)
 ```

-You don't need to know what that is, you just need to pass it to the gradient operator.
+You don't need to know what this object is, you just need to pass it to the gradient operator.

 ```@repl tuto
 grad = zero(x);
 grad = gradient!!(f, grad, backend, x, extras)
 ```

-Why, you ask?
-Because it is much faster, and allocation-free.
+Preparation makes the gradient computation much faster, and (in this case) allocation-free.

 ```@repl tuto
 @btime gradient!!($f, _grad, $backend, $x, _extras) evals=1 setup=(